seL4/ci-actions/aws-proofs/README.md

 ## Environment

-The action expects the following two environment variables to be set.
+The action expects the following environment variables to be set.

 - `AWS_ACCESS_KEY_ID`: AWS user with sufficient rights to start and stop instances
 - `AWS_SECRET_ACCESS_KEY`: secret access key for that user